nesani/Nesa-Web-Scrapper/README.md

 # Nesa-Web-Scrapper
 ## Practise in form of console application that scrapes data from specific site

+**IMPORTANT**
+* In order for application to work properly, please set correct file path in application settings

 **To Do List**
 * Add Exception to handle Get Currencies if there are none
 * Refactor, Refactor, Refactor, and more Refactoring.